 To maintain skill levels, using up to date casualty management techniques, team members undergo frequent training.

-This is provided within the team, with Scottish Mountain Rescue and also using external training such as Glenmore Lodge and BASP (British association of Ski Patrollers). |
+This training is provided within the team, with Scottish Mountain Rescue and also using external training such as Glenmore Lodge and BASP (British association of Ski Patrollers). |